Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: A phase-field model with fatigue effects coupled to cyclic plasticity

 where we impose irreversibility and the incremental counterparts of the plastic flow relations~\eqref{hardrate} and~\eqref{ratchrate}.

-The numerical solution of the variational problem~\eqref{discminprim_model} is based on an extension of the alternate minimization algorithm~\citep{bourdin2007} to ductile fracture~\citep{AleMarVid2015,UllRodSam2016}, which exploits the fact that while the functional~\eqref{discfunctprim_model} is non-convex, it is convex with respect to each primary field individually.
-In this setting, we seek the solution of a sequence of convex optimization problems, aiming to iteratively converge to a stationary state.
+The numerical solution of the variational problem~\eqref{discminprim_model} is based on an extension of the alternate minimization algorithm~\citep{bourdin2007} to ductile fracture~\citep{AleMarVid2015,UllRodSam2016}, where the solution of a sequence of convex optimization problems is sought, aiming to iteratively converge to a stationary state.
 The procedure is summarized in algorithm~\ref{alg1}, along with the equations presented below.

 Given $\mathbf{q}_i$ for all $i\in\{0,\dots,n\}$, we solve, alternatively, the following coupled sub-problems.

 \paragraph*{Minimization with respect to the displacement field} Given $\{\bm{\varepsilon}^\mathrm{p},\bm{\kappa},\bm{\varepsilon}^\mathrm{r},\alpha\}$, find